A-Teens

-A-Teens (stylized as A*Teens) is a Swedish pop music group from Stockholm.
+A-Teens (stylized as A*Teens) are a Swedish pop music group from Stockholm.
 The group was formed by Niklas Berg in 1998 as an ABBA tribute group called ABBA-Teens, which was later renamed A-Teens.
 The band members are Marie Serneholt, Amit Paul, Dhani Lennevald, and Sara Lumholdt.
-The group is best known for the singles "Mamma Mia" (1999), "Upside Down" (2000) and "Floorfiller" (2002), all of which were hits worldwide.
-The group was particularly successful in their home country where they amassed ten top 10 hit singles on the Swedish charts.
+The group is best known for the singles "Mamma Mia" (1999) and "Upside Down" (2000), both of which were hits worldwide.
+The group has been particularly successful in their home country where they have amassed eleven top 10 hit singles on the Swedish charts.

 After six years together, the group disbanded following the release of their Greatest Hits album in May 2004.
-They reunited as a group in 2024.
+The group reunited in 2024 and competed in Melodifestivalen 2026 with the song "Iconic", which placed 7th in the final.